Sustainable commuting: 5 key strategies to help your employees thrive

 Surprising and unfortunate then, that a Stanford study from 2015 revealed that 86% of workers commuted by private vehicle.
 76.4% drove to and from work alone and 9.4% carpooled, with the rest taking public transport, biking and walking.
 This finding is no joke, particularly given that the U.S. Census Bureau found that it takes the average worker 26 minutes to travel to work, with ‘mega-commuters‘ referring to the extreme examples of those who travel 50+ miles and spend 90+ minutes getting to and from work.

 As a company who aims to put people and planet at the center of everything we do, we decided to share these strategies to help employees commute more sustainably while promoting environmental health and worker wellbeing.

-5 key strategies to encourage your employees to commute more sustainably:
+5 key strategies to encourage sustainable commuting for your employees:

 - Pick an office located close to public transport facilities: positioning your office close to a major transport hub such as a metro station, train station or bus stop can simplify and shorten your employees’ commute via public transport, and disincentivize the use of a car to get into work.

 - Consider office geography: alternatively, position the office outside of a busy urban area and in the proximity of affordable housing so that employees can live closer to the office, thus avoiding excessive commutes and boosting the quality of life for all.

 - Reconsider your office facilities: provide office lockers and showers so that employees are free to bike, jog or walk to work without the additional complication of having to find expensive and inconvenient external facilities.